 Making Irrational Decisions

-Making a drastic career or job change without thinking things through can be a severe issue, sometimes the feeling of frustrations caused by the ticking clock and your dissatisfaction can cause the onset of irrational decision making.
-Have you ever simply quit your job on an impulse, punched a wall, broken a window, or deliberately hurt the feeling of someone you love.
+Making a drastic career or job change without thinking things through can be a severe issue.
+Sometimes the feeling of frustrations caused by the ticking clock and your dissatisfaction can cause the onset of irrational decision-making.
+Have you ever quit your job on an impulse, punched a wall, broken a window, or deliberately hurt the feeling of someone you love.
 These actions are irrational as they are not in your best interests in the longer-term.

 Do You Need A Midlife Career Change?